Best cars for under £150 per month

 All offers and prices are correct at time of writing – here are the best new cars for £150 a month.

 If you’re looking for a stylish, practical, efficient and well equipped city car, it’s not possible to do better than the Kia Picanto.
 It’s easy to drive around town, thanks to great visibility and compact dimensions.
-Yet it doesn’t feel out of its depth on the motorway – particularly if you choose the 1.25-litre petrol engine.
-The Picanto is so well priced, that engine is available for less than our £150 a month budget, and you can even get it in sporty GT-Line trim, which delivers the must-have autonomous emergency braking, alongside a bodykit, black and red faux-leather upholstery and LED lights.
+Yet it doesn’t feel out of its depth on the motorway – especially considering it’s only available with a 1.0-litre petrol engine.
+You can get the Picanto in entry-level and mid-range ‘1’ or ‘2’ trim for less than our £150 a month budget.

 Despite its compact dimensions, the Hyundai i10 is remarkably practical and easy to live with.
-The five-door only i10 has a reasonably boxy shape, which means it makes the most of its interior space, with a big boot and more than enough space for four adults – five at a pinch.
+The five-door-only i10 has a reasonably boxy shape, which means it makes the most of its interior space, with a big boot and more than enough space for four adults – five at a pinch.
 All models are well equipped, but it’s the mid-range SE Connect that represents the best value for money, with equipment including an eight-inch touchscreen with a reversing camera, phone connectivity, sat nav and DAB radio.
-To get the SE Connect for this budget, you’ll need to put an extra £1,000 or so into your deposit over the base-spec SE model.
+To get the SE Connect, you would be looking at around £150 per month over 48 months over the base-spec SE model.

 The Suzuki Ignis must be one of the funkiest small cars on sale, and is one of the smallest and cheapest ways to get four-wheel drive.
 There’s enough space for four adults to sit comfortably, a bigger boot than the class-leading city car (the Hyundai i10) and reasonable fuel economy.
 The entry-level SZ3 and mid-range SZ-T are both within budget and, if you can stretch to the SZ-T, it includes sliding, split-folding rear seats, a reversing camera and alloy wheels.
 We’d also recommend speccing Suzuki’s autonomous emergency braking system if you can, as it massively improves the Ignis’ safety score.

 The funky Citroen C1 shares all the attributes of the Toyota Aygo and Peugeot 108, but is perhaps the most chic-looking of the three.
 It offers huge scope for customisation, plus a lengthy equipment list on most trim levels.
-Pretty much any C1 is available for around £150 a month - you’ll need just a £460 deposit for the entry-level Feel model, while even the top-spec Airscape Flair model comes in under budget with a £1,300 deposit.
+Pretty much any C1 is available for around £150 a month.
+With a £3,000 deposit, you can get the regular five-door C1 and the range-topping C1 Airscape in the Shine trim level for under £150 a month.
 Airscape models replace the solid roof with a fabric roof that can be rolled back, essentially turning the C1 into a mini-convertible.

 We bet you didn’t expect to see a family SUV on this list but the Dacia Duster is excellent value-for-money and makes other SUVs look rather expensive.
-You don’t get a desirable badge but you do get low monthly payments - side-step the absolutely-no-frills Access model and the Essential is available for £159 after a small deposit of just over £750.
-Talk to your Dacia dealer nicely and you should be able to get the well-specced Comfort model for £150 if you’re willing to pay a larger deposit.
+You don’t get a desirable badge but you do get low monthly payments - The no-frills Access model and the mid-range Essential and Comfort variants are available for around £150 after a deposit of £3,000.
 Essential does what it says on the tin; there are few luxuries but you do get split-folding rear seats, Bluetooth, digital radio, air con and a height-adjustable driver’s seat.